peterngineering/xfce4el10/README.md

 ## Hey, I'm on Wayland....with XFCE4 :)

 Making stable long life cycle OS(EL10*), alternative desktop options available and thereby encouraging others to include it in EPEL asap, or as upstream ALLOWS!
-Upstream wants a pure KDE/GNOME, I say 'NOPE', it's too late for that concept.
-If it's in Fedora, it's going to filter down to EL10/Clones.
-Some people don't require a SIG to tell them what or how to make it happen, though a SIG can be helpful in other ways :)

-### Part 1:
-### PORTING XFCE4 to EL10/Clones!
 ## SPECS/Source/Releases for testing XFCE4 on Wayland/labwc on el10/clones

 <img width="2156" height="2330" alt="xfce4-about" src="https://github.com/user-attachments/assets/e72b26d0-319d-4f1a-93d7-c46b765e3297" />